phillip-kruger/microprofile-extensions/openapi-ext/README.md

 You can change some values using MicroProfile config API:

-* openapi-ui.copyrightBy - Adds a name to the copyright in the footer.
+* **openapi-ui.copyrightBy** - Adds a name to the copyright in the footer.
 Default to none.
-* openapi-ui.copyrightYear - Adds the copyright year.
+* **openapi-ui.copyrightYear** - Adds the copyright year.
 Default to current year.
-* openapi-ui.title - Adds the title in the window.
+* **openapi-ui.title** - Adds the title in the window.
 Default to "MicroProfile - Open API".
-* openapi-ui.serverInfo - Adds info on the server.
+* **openapi-ui.serverInfo** - Adds info on the server.
 Default to the system server info.
-* openapi-ui.contextRoot - Adds the context root.
+* **openapi-ui.contextRoot** - Adds the context root.
 Default to the current value.
-* openapi-ui.swaggerUiTheme - Use a theme from [swagger-ui-themes](http://meostrander.com/swagger-ui-themes/).
+* **openapi-ui.swaggerUiTheme** - Use a theme from [swagger-ui-themes](http://meostrander.com/swagger-ui-themes/).
 Default to "flattop".
-* openapi-ui.swaggerHeaderVisibility - Show/hide the swagger logo header.
+* **openapi-ui.swaggerHeaderVisibility** - Show/hide the swagger logo header.
 Default to "visible".
-* openapi-ui.exploreFormVisibility - Show/hide the explore form.
+* **openapi-ui.exploreFormVisibility** - Show/hide the explore form.
 Default to "hidden".
-* openapi-ui.serverVisibility - Show/hide the server selection.
+* **openapi-ui.serverVisibility** - Show/hide the server selection.
 Default to "hidden".
-* openapi-ui.createdWithVisibility- Show/hide the created with footer.
+* **openapi-ui.createdWithVisibility** - Show/hide the created with footer.
 Default to "visible".

 #### Screenshot